Credit Card Calculator

 Prepaid CC: A prepaid CC is more akin to a debit card in that it is preloaded with an amount to be used.
 In general, there are reloadable cards, multi-use cards and single-use cards.
 These are often given as gifts or mailed back from companies as compensation for rebates on their purchased goods.

 Store CC: Some retail stores issue credit cards that are valid only at that particular chain that come with drastic discounts on their merchandise.
 They are usually offered by a cheery cashier during check out and packaged with a 10% discount on the sum of purchases that entices many shoppers.
 Macy's and other department stores are good examples.
-It is recommended not to pursue these unless the CC holder shops at the store frequently enough to warrant the financial benefits from doing so.
+These tend to be more useful for CC holders that shop at stores frequently enough to warrant their financial benefits.
 They also make good options for people with bad credit looking to rebuild because they often accept lower credit scores than other CCs.
-Interest rates on store CCs are generally much more than other types of CCs because of this.
+Interest rates on store CCs are generally much higher than other types of CCs because of this.

 Business CC: There are some cards geared to help benefit business needs.
 They offer things such as discounts on products and services for the business, intricate ways to help track expenses, emergency travel assistance, medical assistance, and travel agent services.
 Business CCs are useful for separating personal expenses from business expenses when it comes time to do taxes.